jsw7524/MatrixOperations/README.md

 # JSW MatrixOperations

-A light-weight matrix operations library for C#, supports matrix addition, matrix mulitplication, vector addition, dot product, cross product and using CPU cores-corresponding threads as many as possible to parallelly compute result.

-Beside that, matrix operations can be writen in easy understanding way like regular math expression.
+A light-weight matrix operations library for C#, supports matrix addition, matrix mulitplication, vector addition, dot product, cross product and using CPU cores-corresponding threads as many as possible to parallelly compute result.Beside that, matrix operations can be writen in easy understanding way like regular math expression.

 #### fluent matrix operations
 ```C#